C. S. Fondy a.s.: C. S. Fondy management

-C. S. Funds assets stripping
+C. S. Fondy assets stripping

-C. S. funds were stripped of their assets shortly after the C. S. Fund, Inc. came into the possession of Russian company Kos-Mos.
-C.S.
-Funds were taken over in a state where the majority of their assets were in bank accounts of the individual C. S. Funds in the form of cash due to the anticipated opening of the fund and expectations of equity markets decline.
+C. S. Fondy were stripped of their assets shortly after the C. S. Fund, Inc. came into the possession of Russian company Kos-Mos.
+C. S. Fondy were taken over in a state where the majority of their assets were in bank accounts of the individual C. S. Fondy in the form of cash due to the anticipated opening of the fund and expectations of equity markets decline.

-The Board of Directors, shareholders and fund management learned about the changing of the owner on March 3, 1997, when Prague notary Robert Hochman certified Moscow's KosMos, Ltd. as the new owner of C. S. Funds, represented by Nikolai Trofimov.
+The Board of Directors, shareholders and fund management learned about the changing of the owner on 3 March 1997, when Prague notary Robert Hochman certified Moscow's KosMos, Ltd. as the new owner of C. S. Fondy, represented by Nikolai Trofimov.

-Company representatives of KosMos Ltd. had the same notary register three Czech citizens as the new statutory representative of the C. S. Funds.
+Company representatives of KosMos Ltd. had the same notary register three Czech citizens as the new statutory representative of the C. S. Fondy.
 One of them, at that time, twenty one years old, unemployed young man Vaclav Franta from Chrastava near Liberec got the right to sign a power of attorney to carry out transactions of the company.
-Later that day he took full advantage of it: he came to a Pilsen bank where the money of the funds was deposited and demonstrated his newly acquired power of attorney from representatives of KosMos Ltd. and instructed to transfer 1.23 billion CZK, which were the entire assets of C. S. Funds, on behalf of the British Swirlglen Ltd to purchase virtually worthless shares of the company Poultry Příšovice, which even were not publicly traded.
+Later that day he took full advantage of it: he came to a Plzeň bank where the money of the funds was deposited and demonstrated his newly acquired power of attorney from representatives of KosMos Ltd. and instructed to transfer 1.23 billion CZK, which were the entire assets of C. S. Fondy, on behalf of the British Swirlglen Ltd to purchase virtually worthless shares of the company Drůbež Příšovice, which even were not publicly traded.

 The money traveled through the brokerage company Umana (the trade was mediated by Umana brokers Josef Matoulek and Vladislav Naď) to Prague bank Girocredit to an account of the company Swirlglen.
 From there they were supposed to be transferred abroad.
 Girocredit considered the operation to be so suspicious that they asked for an investigation by the Financial Analytical Department of the Ministry of Finance (FAÚ MF), which alone had the right to suspend the transfers.

-However, the director of FAÚ MF Jiří Kudlík allowed the transfer of the money abroad on March 11, 1997 after being visited by two representatives of the company Swirlglen.[12]
-Thus on March 12, 1997 virtually all of the property of C.S.
-Funds definitely disappeared in accounts in Switzerland, Liechtenstein, Gibraltar and USA.
+However, the director of FAÚ MF Jiří Kudlík allowed the transfer of the money abroad on 11 March 1997 after being visited by two representatives of the company Swirlglen.
+Thus on 12 March 1997 virtually all of the property of C. S. Fondy definitely disappeared in accounts in Switzerland, Liechtenstein, Gibraltar and the United States.